Türkiye

 Recommendations for Action

-• Alongside extensive planned NTS and expectations of substantial cancellation of hazardous areas, Türkiye should accelerate clearance, which is unacceptably low.
+• Alongside extensive NTS and expectations of substantial cancellation of hazardous areas, Türkiye should increase capacity and accelerate clearance, which remains low.

-• Türkiye should provide details of plans to address the small amount of contamination reported in non-border areas.
+• Türkiye should provide further details of its plans to address contamination in non-border areas.